 The SEC's rules require our directors and executive officers to file reports of their holdings and transactions in our common stock.
-Based solely on our review of the reports filed under Section 16(a) of the Exchange Act and written representations that no other reports were required, we believe that, during the fiscal year ended December 31, 2012, all required filings applicable to our executive officers, directors and owners of more than ten percent of our common stock were made and that such persons were in compliance with the Exchange Act requirements.
-Mr. Chandler advised us in 2012 that certain shares acquired by a parental trust for which Mr. Chandler became a co-trustee had been inadvertently omitted from his reports in 2010.
-These shares have been added to Mr. Chandler's Section 16 reports as indirectly-held shares, although Mr. Chandler disclaims any beneficial interest in the shares.
+Based solely on our review of the reports filed under Section 16(a) of the Exchange Act and written representations that no other reports were required, we believe that, during the fiscal year ended December 31, 2013, all required filings applicable to our executive officers, directors and owners of more than ten percent of our common stock were made and that such persons were in compliance with the Exchange Act requirements.